You’re Wired for Survival (But You Can Rewire for Hope)

 Your nervous system works the same way.

 That job where you feel trapped?
 That relationship where your voice doesn't matter?
-That cycle of overwhelm where nothing you do seems to make a difference?

 Start small.
 Find one area where you can exert control today.